 What are heirloom seeds?
 Your students will learn the definition and how Native Americans transitioned from nomadic societies to agricultural ones.
 You also introduce cultural awareness with science and social studies.

 You can use this classic game to review the subject matter by having students act out concepts.
 You can also teach them emotional awareness by having them act out various feelings while their classmates identify them.
+This is a great activity to help improve relationship skills in the classroom.

 4. Quote of the Day